 For UC San Diego Students:

-- UCSD students will enroll in the NTNU summer course, co-taught by Prof. Herbst, and reside in NTNU housing during the program.
-NTNU course tuition is approximately $50 and the MMW Taiwan program fee is approximately $500.
-This fee does not include airfare which each student must arrange independently.
+- UCSD students enroll in the MMW-Taiwan course at National Taiwan Normal University (NTNU), co-taught by Profs.
+Matthew Herbst and Ko-ching Chao, and reside in NTNU student housing for the duration of the program.
+NTNU tuition is ~$135 and the MMW-Taiwan program fee is ~ $525.
+This fee does not include meals, which are much more affordable in Taiwan than in the US, nor does it include airfare, which students must arrange on their own.